StatPal/Patalghor/Linux/install.md

  - Install the resulting executable
  - Set paths to the installation directory

+(If you need this just for installing a text editor, look at `micro` editor without any hassle.
+See micro editor install without hassle, see [text-editor](text-editor.md))

 The simplest way/code structure to compile a package (with `make`) is:
  - Goto the directory containing the package's source code.